Produce Helpful and Unique Content at Scale Using Content Briefs

 AI content brief tools don’t provide you with unique information

-Tools like WriterZen, Clearscope, SEO surfer, and others, sell you the dream: easy and fast content briefs, where AI collects suggestions for you, and you just have to click here and there to create the final content brief structure you want.
+Tools like WriterZen, Clearscope, Surfer SEO, and others, sell you the dream: easy and fast content briefs, where AI collects suggestions for you, and you just have to click here and there to create the final content brief structure you want.

 How they typically work, taking WriterZen as an example to illustrate: